sismo-core/sismo-connect-onchain-tutorial/README.md

 # Sismo Connect - Onchain Tutorial Repository

 This repository aims at providing a simple starting codebase to follow the [Sismo Connect - Onchain Tutorial](https://docs.sismo.io/sismo-docs/build-with-sismo-connect/tutorials/onchain-tutorials/tuto).
+It will help you understand how the [SafeDrop Case Study](https://case-studies.sismo.io/db/safe-drop) has been technically been built.
+You can also fork the onchain boilerplate that implements this case study with a polished UI by going to [this repository](https://github.com/sismo-core/sismo-connect-boilerplate-onchain).

 ## Usage